-6. Dual search
+6 Dual Search

 Traditionally, heuristic search algorithms find optimal solutions by starting at the initial state and traversing the state space until the goal state is found.
 The various traditional search algorithms differ in their decision as to which state to expand next, but in all of them a solution path is found only after all the states on the path have been traversed.
 Dual search has the remarkable property of not necessarily visiting all the states on the solution path.
 Instead, it constructs its solution path from path segments that it finds in disparate regions of the state space.
-In this paper, the focus is on DIDA, the dual version of IDA.
+In this paper, the focus is on DIDA\, the dual version of IDA\.
 Dual versions for other algorithms can be similarly constructed.

-6.1.
-Dual IDA (DIDA)
+6.1 Dual IDA\ (DIDA\)

-Recall that the distance to the goal G from both S and S^d is identical and therefore the inverse, O^{-1} , of any optimal path, O, from S^d to G is an optimal path from S to G. This fact presents a choice, which DIDA exploits, for how to continue searching from S. For each state S, DIDA computes h(S) and $h(S^d)$.
-Suppose that $\max(h(S), h(S^d))$ does not exceed the current threshold.
-DIDA can either continue from this point using S, as IDA does, or it can switch and continue its search from S^d .
-Switching from S to S^d is called jumping.
-A simple policy for making this decision is to jump if S^d has a larger heuristic value than S-larger heuristic values suggest that the dual side has a better chance of achieving a cutoff sooner (due to the locality of the heuristic values).
+Recall that the distance to the goal G from both S and $S^d$ is identical and therefore the inverse, $O^{-1}$ , of any optimal path, O, from $S^d$ to G is an optimal path from S to G. This fact presents a choice, which DIDA\ exploits, for how to continue searching from S. For each state S, DIDA\ computes h(S) and $h(S^d)$ .
+Suppose that $max(h(S), h(S^d))$ does not exceed the current threshold.
+DIDA\ can either continue from this point using S, as IDA\ does, or it can switch and continue its search from $S^d$ .
+Switching from S to $S^d$ is called jumping.
+A simple policy for making this decision is to jump if $S^d$ has a larger heuristic value than S - larger heuristic values suggest that the dual side has a better chance of achieving a cutoff sooner (due to the locality of the heuristic values).
 This is referred to as the jump if larger (JIL) policy.
 Deciding when to jump is an important part of the algorithm, and alternatives to JIL are discussed later.
-Of course, later on in the search, DIDA might decide to jump back to the regular side (e.g., when that heuristic value is better).
-Once the goal state is reached an optimal part of the goal from the start.
+Of course, later on in the search, DIDA\ might decide to jump back to the regular side (e.g., when that heuristic value is better).
+Once the goal state is reached an optimal solution path can be reconstructed, as described below, from the sequence of dual and regular path segments that led to the goal from the start.